syncfusion-content/wpf-docs/wpf/TreeViewAdv/Interactive-Features.md

 {% endhighlight %}

-> Note: To display the TreeViewItem, you must already have a TreeViewAdv in which you are going to add the TreeViewItem.
+N> To display the TreeViewItem, you must already have a TreeViewAdv in which you are going to add the TreeViewItem.

 ## Allowing Multi Select in TreeViewAdv